Fidelta8/The-Making-of-the-Atomic-Bomb/README.md

 -iostream, declares objects that control reading from and writing to the standard streams.
 This include is often the only header you need to do input and output from a C++ program;

 -cmath, provides the most used mathematical functions;

 -ctime, contains definitions of functions to get and manipulate date and time information;

 -chrono, which elements deal with time.
 In particular, we use it to measure durations;

--fstream, allows to print in a file the desired quantities.
+-fstream, allows to print in a file the desired quantities, and the files will be generated in the same directory of the executable file.

 I often specify the functions needed outside the main.

 Francesco De Stefano.